CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/CapabilitySwitchCapability.md

 `func (o *CapabilitySwitchCapability) UnsetPortsSupporting40gSpeed()`

 UnsetPortsSupporting40gSpeed ensures that no value is present for PortsSupporting40gSpeed, not even an explicit nil
+### GetPortsSupporting50gSpeed

+`func (o *CapabilitySwitchCapability) GetPortsSupporting50gSpeed() []CapabilityPortRange`

+GetPortsSupporting50gSpeed returns the PortsSupporting50gSpeed field if non-nil, zero value otherwise.

+### GetPortsSupporting50gSpeedOk

+`func (o *CapabilitySwitchCapability) GetPortsSupporting50gSpeedOk() (*[]CapabilityPortRange, bool)`

+GetPortsSupporting50gSpeedOk returns a tuple with the PortsSupporting50gSpeed field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPortsSupporting50gSpeed

+`func (o *CapabilitySwitchCapability) SetPortsSupporting50gSpeed(v []CapabilityPortRange)`

+SetPortsSupporting50gSpeed sets PortsSupporting50gSpeed field to given value.

+### HasPortsSupporting50gSpeed

+`func (o *CapabilitySwitchCapability) HasPortsSupporting50gSpeed() bool`

+HasPortsSupporting50gSpeed returns a boolean if a field has been set.

+### SetPortsSupporting50gSpeedNil

+`func (o *CapabilitySwitchCapability) SetPortsSupporting50gSpeedNil(b bool)`

+ SetPortsSupporting50gSpeedNil sets the value for PortsSupporting50gSpeed to be an explicit nil

+### UnsetPortsSupporting50gSpeed
+`func (o *CapabilitySwitchCapability) UnsetPortsSupporting50gSpeed()`

+UnsetPortsSupporting50gSpeed ensures that no value is present for PortsSupporting50gSpeed, not even an explicit nil
 ### GetPortsSupportingApplianceRole

 `func (o *CapabilitySwitchCapability) GetPortsSupportingApplianceRole() []CapabilityPortRange`